ronin-rb/ronin-db/man/ronin-db-remove.1.md

 ## NAME

-ronin-db-remove - Removed a database from the configuration file
+ronin-db-remove - Removes a database from the configuration file

 ## SYNOPSIS